bazelbuild/bazel/site/docs/skylark/deploying.md

 Every rule repository should have a certain layout so that users can quickly understand new rules.

-For example, suppose we are writing new Skylark rules for the (make-believe) mockascript language.
+For example, suppose we are writing new rules for the (make-believe) mockascript language.
 We would have the following structure:

 ```